 To the Seattle white folks, I feel like they just see “another Asian” in the crowd of Asians.
 I imagine most of them do not see the white in me.
 Most white people don’t.

 And to the Asians, especially the older generations, I feel the frequent enough stares and the questions in their minds.

 “Where is she from?”

 “I just can’t place her.”

 Because no one has ever been able to guess.
-And there have been a plethora of guesses throughout my life since I was a wee babe in grade school being asked “What are you?” as each tiny interrogator of my ethnicity scrolled through their own personal rolodex of foreign countries (or to them, sometimes states).
+And there have been a plethora of guesses throughout my life since I was a wee babe in grade school being asked “What are you?” as each tiny interrogator of my ethnicity scrolled through their own personal rolodex of foreign placed (which to them, could be countries or other states).

 “Are you Chinese?”